The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ### Curing Waltz:

-I used this during the Doll damage to help recover some HP for me and my dance partner (BLM/SMN) who would feed their Doll 4th so we both took a little extra damage during dolls compared to the other DPS (melee) who fed early.
+I used this during the Doll damage to help recover some HP for me and my Dance Partner (BLM/SMN) who would feed their Doll 4th so we both took a little extra damage during Dolls compared to the other DPS (melee) who fed early.

 If using Curing Waltz during the Dolls as mentioned, it will be up in time to use again at the end of the Living Liquid phase before Limit Cut as everyone gathers near the middle waiting for Hawk Blasters to help top everyone off coming out of that phase.

 Other options include squeezing it in during the opening Technical window after Liquid Hand spawns and/or using it during Splashes/immediately after the Cascade.
-If used during Splashes, it can be used at the very beginning of P2 between Standard Finish and Technical Step after J-kick.
+If used during Splashes, it can be used at the very beginning of P2 between Standard Finish and Technical Step after J-Kick.

 ### Improvisation:

-Improvisation can be weaved before 2nd Cascade when Living Liquid, Liquid Hand, and the whole party is gathered near the middle.
-This will also provide the Healing buff which was helpful in our prog in snapshotting AoE regens and a succor shield for the post 2nd Cascade mechanics.
-If you don’t use it here, you can use it between Living Liquid dying and Limit Cut / Hawk Blasters appearing to gain some esprit before Brute Justice / Cruise Chaser phase.
+Improvisation can be weaved before Second Cascade when Living Liquid, Liquid Hand, and the whole party is gathered near the middle.
+This will also provide the Healing buff which was helpful in our prog in snapshotting AoE regens and a succor shield for the post Second Cascade mechanics.
+If you don’t use it here, you can use it between Living Liquid dying and Limit Cut / Hawk Blasters appearing to gain some Esprit before Brute Justice / Cruise Chaser phase.

 ## Misc Notes on Living Liquid Phase